Contact Lens Care

 One of the difficulties of being a reusable contact lens wearer is looking after your lenses when you go on holiday.
 Contact lens solution is typically sold in larger bottles that don't comply with airport regulations.
 These regulations state that liquids under 100ml can't be packed into hand luggage.

 Please read our full guide on how to look after your contact lenses on holiday.
+You can also check out our in-depth guide on cleaning contact lenses to avoid infections and dry eyes.

-Please note: always speak to your optician before changing contact lens solutions.
+You must speak to your optician before changing contact lens solutions.
 They will advise you on the best solution for your eyes and contact lenses.